Awasa Sidama Region, Ethiopia Travel Guide

 The region experiences two main rainy seasons: the "Belg" (short rains) from February to May, and the "Kremt" (long rains) from June to September.
 Drier conditions prevail from October to February.

 Humidity levels increase during wet periods.
-A brief dry spell often occurs during The month of june between the two rainy periods.
+A brief dry spell often occurs during The month of june between both rainy periods.

 Awasa does not experience hurricanes or monsoons in the conventional sense.
-Heavy rainfall during the "Kremt" season can lead to localized flooding, impacting unpaved roads.
+Heavy rainfall during the "Kremt" the period might lead to localized flooding, impacting unpaved roads.

 Extreme temperatures are rare; daily temperature swings are more common than extreme seasonal the heat or cold.